Participant information sheet

 What are the possible disadvantages of taking part?

-Completing the initial questionnaire will take about 15 minutes, and the next COVID and health questionnaire about 20 minutes.
-Producing the saliva for the kit (if required) can also take some time.
+Completing the initial questionnaire will take about 15 minutes.
+Producing the saliva for the kit (if required at a later date) can also take some time.

 Will I receive results of tests on my DNA?

-However, it is important that you understand that we cannot identify all genetic variants for which there may be a medical treatment and our ability to continue the study and to contact participants will be subject to further funding.
-As a research study we do not have the resources that a screening programme has, and the research genetic measures are not of a comparable standard to genetic testing that is a part of a screening programme.
-It is important you understand that this study is not a substitute for medical screening, clinical advice or clinical care.
+It is important that you understand that we cannot identify all genetic variants for which there may be a medical treatment and our ability to continue the study and to contact participants will be subject to further funding.
+The genetic measures done as part of the study are not of the same standard as genetic tests done by the NHS.
+It is important you understand that this study is not a substitute for medical screening, medical advice or medical care.

 Who will be able to use my data and samples?